 It’s not worth gambling the chance to save thousands of pounds today on the chance of a better deal in the future.

-My lease is either below 80 years or between 83 and 90 years and I am planning on selling soon.
+I am planning on selling and my lease is either below 80 years or between 83 and 90 years

 Selling a short-lease flat is tricky.
 Savvy buyers will make you a much lower offer than if your flat had a long lease.
 Even if you receive a reasonable offer, the buyer is likely pull out of the sale or ask for a big discount once they’ve been tipped-off by their solicitor.